It’s estimated that businesses can automate more than 30% of sales-related tasks.

 - Organizing sales pipelines

-All this leads to revenue growth, a goal that 61% of businesses accomplished in 2020 thanks to automation.
-When you think about your goals and where you can improve your sales process, you’ll find fitting niche services that offer greater value.
+These things lead to revenue growth, a goal that 61% of businesses accomplished in 2020 thanks to automation.
+However, when you think about your goals and where you can improve your sales process, you’ll find fitting niche services that offer greater value.

 Ease Of Use